AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 When using `remote` composers, you could see decreased performance, because `remote` composers add a network hop.

 `remote` composers can use the `root`, `args`, `context`, and `info` arguments over the network.
 However, the serialization and deserialization of JSON data means that any complex fields or references will be lost.
-If the composer depends on complex fields or references, you should consider using a `local` composer instead.
+If the composer depends on complex fields or references, consider using a `local` composer instead.

 ### Examples